usnistgov/ndn-dpdk/docs/tuning.md

 * total number of dequeued packets.
 * average number of dequeued packets per burst.

-These counters can be retrieved using GraphQL subscription `threadLoadStat`, with the ID of a worker LCore (found via `workers` query).
+These counters can be retrieved using GraphQL subscription `threadLoadStat` with the ID of a worker LCore (found via `workers` query).
 Generally, if the empty poll counter of a thread is much smaller than its valid poll counter, it indicates the thread is overloaded.

 ## Memory Usage Insights